![]() |

 September 25 Following the first batch of King Crimson 40th Anniversary Editions last year (see post below), next month we'll get the second installment, with a fourth and fifth album reissued on DVD-Audio, remastered and remixed in full 5.1-channel: Islands and In the Wake of Poseidon.
 Both reissues consists of a CD and a DVD-Audio disc, where the CD contains the new mix of the album plus several bonus tracks, and the DVD-Audio disc contains the original mix in high-resolution stereo PCM, the new mix in high-res stereo PCM, and the new multichannel mix in MLP lossless surround sound as well as DTS 5.1.
 They'll be released October 12, 2010.

 November 10 Today sees the release of a DVD-Audio title again.
 The first one in a while, and it's been in the making even longer.
 In the Court of the Crimson King, recorded 40 years ago, was supposed to be released on multichannel SACD 10 years ago but got canned.
 Now there's the 40th Anniversary Edition released today.
 The Deluxe package contains a CD and a DVD-Audio disc.
 This 5.1 mix was made by Steven Wilson of Porcupine Tree with Robert Fripp, the founder of King Crimson, as executive producer.
 While at it, they've done the same for Red, reissued a month ago and Lizard, scheduled for January.
 Is it possible we get two DVD-Audio releases in less than a month?
 Of course, but in this case there may be a mistake.
 Amazon.de lists a Tangerine Dream concert, Live at the London Astoria Theatre, to be released November 20, 2009, as DVD-Audio.
 Would Sony Music really issue a DVD-Audio title?
-The Sony Music site says so but we suspect it's actually a DVD-Video disc.
+The Sony Music site says so but we suspect it's actually a DVD-Video disc (just like this one: Live at the Tempodrome Berlin - September 21st 2006).
 Still, it could be interesting.
 Not yet available but announced today is a new piece of DVD-Audio-capable hardware, the Special Edition of the Oppo BDP-83.
 All enhancements are in analog audio processing, which is good news for DVD-Audio fans who use the 5.1/7.1 'RCA type' cinch outputs rather than the digital HDMI interconnect.
 This table explains the differences between the two models.
 The BDP-83SE will cost $400 more than the regular version, making it almost twice as expensive.

 May 6 There's a new DVD-Audio-compatible Blu-ray Disc player coming to market: the Oppo BDP-83.
 It's not the first one -- that was Panasonic's first-generation BD player DMP-BD10A -- but it we ignore HD-DVD then this will be the first universal disc player, supporting Blu-ray Disc, DVD-Video, DVD-Audio, Super Audio CD (SACD), CDDA and a range of standard variants.